 - Suggested CPR Health Care Provider certification (e.g. American Red Cross, American Heart Association, etc.).
 If a CPR certification cannot be obtained prior to admission, the student will be provided training in American Heart Association basic Life Support certification once on campus, prior to beginning clinical education.

 - Accumulate approximately 50 hours with 1 or more Athletic Trainers with appropriate state and national licensures.

 - Meet required prerequisites course work.

-All applicants need the following when applying within the ATCAS (Athletic Training Centralized Application Service).
+All applicants need to complete the following when applying within ATCAS (Athletic Training Centralized Application Service):

 - Basic application

 Campus visits are highly recommended prior to full application submissions.

 If an application is deemed acceptable by the application selection committee, interviews will be conducted.
 Individual interviews will be established based on student and committee preference.
 Possible interview formats include; phone, computerized video, or in-person.

 - Clinical Lab Fees are $75.00 per academic semester

 - ATrack membership: $45/1 year, $90/lifetime